41 genera

 Growth Duration: Perennial

-Distribution: Widely distributed throughout Washington on both sides of the Cascades crest; Alaska to California, east to the Rocky Mountains.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains.

 Habitat: Thickets, shores, forest edges, riparian zones, rocky slopes from low elevations to the montane.